mikiya09/ComSci/data_structure/dataStructureBasic.md

 template<class T>

 1) class T: T refers to a type you will apply later, can be substitute with typename
-2) T:       just a place holder, you will any name, but class keyword must be consistent
+2) T:       just a place holder, you can use any name, but "class" this keyword must be consistent
+3) ADT:

 for example.
 >> template<class ItemType>